 In addition, you should also check to see if the VIN on the major components of the bike are all the same to ensure the bike hasn’t been Frankensteined together with poor-quality parts.
 Otherwise, you may be in for an unpleasant surprise and some serious buyer’s regret later on down the line.

-Elite Motor Cars of Miami offers a wide array of clean and salvage motorcycles for sale at incredible prices.
+AE of Miami offers a wide array of clean and salvage motorcycles for sale at incredible prices.
 Plus, we offer full-transparency on all our listings so you know exactly what you’re purchasing.
 To find an incredible used bike online, shop our collection today.